About Watchdog Writers Group

 The WWG’s centerpiece program is a top-tier fellowship for established journalists who are writing a book.
 The program will give fellows an annual stipend of at least $50,000 for two years, supporting them as they step away from their day jobs to conduct the type of time-consuming, onerous reporting that falls through the cracks in over-stressed newsrooms.

-Watchdog Writers Group funds the type of deep investigative journalism that is no longer supported by the private marketplace.
+Watchdog Writers Group funds the type of deep investigative journalism that is under-financed by the private marketplace.
 We do this by giving annual fellowships to authors, and by hiring students to be reporters alongside them.
-In doing this, the program hopes to revitalize newsgathering in the middle of the country about vitally important issues.
+In doing this, the program hopes to revitalize newsgathering in the middle of the country about vitally important issues

 The WWG will also partner each fellow with a graduate student at the Missouri Journalism School.
 The student will be a reporting assistant to the fellow, conducting a year-long apprenticeship that teaches them the best practices and ethics of investigative reporting.
 During the second half of their year-long program, each student will write and report a story of their own under the fellow’s mentorship.

 The Group was launched in early 2020 with a three-year, $1.1 million grant from the Schmidt Family Foundation.
+The WWG is also funded through the generous support of the William T. Kemper Foundation in Kansas City, Mo.
 Because it is based at the Missouri Journalism School, the WWG has access to world-class faculty and student reporters, making it a vitally important hub for print journalism and training in the heart of the Midwest.

 The Team